The Ketogenic Diet

 Fast forward 50+ years and people started getting into low fat diets to lose weight.
 Since the Ketogenic diet was one of them, people’s attention was turned towards it as a potential, new weight loss diet.

-It’s effectiveness in our opinion is about that of all the low or no carb diets that are around now-a-days as they are much more similar than different.
+It’s effectiveness in my opinion is about the same as all the other low, or no carb diets that are around now-a-days as they are much more similar than different.
 They work, but with stipulations.
 It just has a fancy and marketable name that brings novelty to the weight loss industry.

 So that’s pretty much it as far as a simple explanation goes.
 Meet the new diet, same as the old diet.